 Regular class meetings every few months allow for exchange of ideas, information, and areas of needed improvement.
 Town hall meetings of the entire residency serve a similar function and occur every two to three months.
 These gatherings provide an open forum for discussion on a variety of topics related to residency education.

-In these multiples venues, we hope to continue to foster bidirectional exchange of information, ideas, and issues with the ultimate goal of constantly improving the education and training within the BCRP
+In these multiple venues, we hope to continue to foster bidirectional exchange of information, ideas, and issues with the ultimate goal of constantly improving the education and training within the BCRP

 Residents serve as a driving force for change in the program.
 They play a key role in the Residency Program Training Committee and the resident voice at class meetings and town hall meetings is pivotal to curricular development.
 The wonderful collaboration of residents with chief residents and program leadership is a significant feature of the BCRP.